IT Services

 Use of UNB computers and communications technology is subject to UNB’s Acceptable Use of Information and Communication Technologies Policy.

-The Law Library’s computer lab is equipped with ten computer workstations and two printers.
+The Law Library’s computer lab is located on the first floor.
+It has four computers with dual monitors and two printers.

 Scanning

-A scanning workstation that anyone can use is located on the first floor of the Law Library, next to the public photocopier.
+There is a public scanner outside the computer lab, next to the photocopier.
 Adherence to UNB's Copyright Guidelines is mandatory.

 Public Computers

-There are public computers located in the Law Library.
-Printing to an attached printer is available only on the reference desk computer and the microform workstation computer (just inside the library entrance).
+There are public computers (that don't require a UNB login) located in the Law Library.
+Printing is available only on the reference desk computer and the microform workstation computer (just inside the entrance).

 There is a 30-minute time limit for using public computers.
 This time limit does not apply when using the specialized equipment attached to the computer, such as the scanner or the microform reader.
 Users who need to use the aforementioned equipment will have priority, and users at these workstations not using the equipment will be asked to move.